Written by Willie Peacock, attorney

 With trust accounting being a malpractice trap, many attorneys choose to structure their fees and payment plans to avoid using their trust accounts.
 Avoiding using your trust accounts means less bar oversight, less accidents jeopardizing one’s license, and fewer fund transfers between accounts.

-For example, a new exemption in Missouri allows lawyers to forego their trust account for flat-fee services under $2,000.
-In response to this, some attorneys have decided to keep their flat fee amount under $2,000.
-Others are charging an “intake fee” at the start of the case and the remainder of the flat fee is kept under $2,000 in order to be exempt.
+In response to this, some attorneys keep their flat fee amount under $2,000.
+Others charge an “intake fee” at the start of the case and the remainder of the flat fee is kept under $2,000 in order to be exempt.
 The reasoning is if you don’t use your trust account, it’s easier not to violate trust accounting rules as mandated by your jurisdiction—even if it’s at the cost of cash flow.

 The trust accounting process